danbeck/danbeck/_posts/2014-08-31-green-mahjong-2-1-released.markdown

 which is a nice thing since there is not a lot of space available on a phone.
 However, sometimes it also got in the way while playing.

-The new game menu is much more userfriendly and still doesn't cost much screen estate:
+The new game menu is much more userfriendly and doesn't cost much more screen estate:

 ![Greenmahjong hints: before/after]({{ site.baseurl }}/images/newMenu.png)